gitter-badger/zglog-adapter/README.md

 # zglog-adapter

-TODO:zglog-adapter is build to use in enoa-client for the purpose of logging the http requests and response
+zglog-adapter is build to use in enoa-client for the purpose of logging the http requests and response

 ## Installation

-TODO: Describe the installation process
+npm install zglog-adapter
+include it in enoa-client

 ## Usage

-TODO: Write usage instructions
+for express inlcude app.use(//client)

 ## Contributing